 - Jeremiah Haralson (1846-1916), American Republican politician, Member of Alabama State House of Representatives, 1870; Member of Alabama State Senate, 1872

-- J. B. Haralson, American Democrat politician, Alternate Delegate to Democratic National Convention from Alabama, 1912
+- J. B. Haralson, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1912

-- Herndon Haralson, American Democrat politician, Candidate for U.S. Representative from Arkansas at-large, 1846
+- Herndon Haralson, American Democratic Party politician, Candidate for U.S. Representative from Arkansas at-large, 1846

 Related Stories +